-This may you ask—if many STIs have no symptoms, why is it so important to get tested?
 Even if an infection is “silent,” with no noticeable symptoms, it can cause long-term health damage.
-For example, when an STI like chlamydia or gonorrhea is undiagnosed and untreated, it can lead to other health issues, like pelvic inflammatory disease (PID) and, potentially, infertility.
+For example, when STIs like chlamydia or gonorrhea are undiagnosed and untreated, they can lead to other health issues, like pelvic inflammatory disease (PID) and, potentially, infertility.

-Getting tested for STIs (and getting treated, if needed) protects your own health and the health of your sexual partner(s).
-Win-win!
+Getting tested for STIs (and getting treated, if needed) not only protects your own health, it’s also an important part of preventing the spread of STIs and protecting the health of your sexual partner(s) and community.

-This question is a bit more complicated.
 There are some guidelines for testing based on things like age and gender.
-For example, the Centers for Disease Control and Prevention (CDC) recommends that all cisgender women, transgender men, and gender diverse people with a cervix under that age of 25 get screened for chlamydia and gonorrhea once a year.
+For example, the Centers for Disease Control and Prevention (CDC) recommends that all cisgender women, transgender men, and gender diverse people with a cervix under the age of 25 get screened for chlamydia and gonorrhea once a year.
 This is because these STIs are common in that population and, as we said above, untreated infection can lead to other health problems.

-There are other recommendations that take into account other factors, like you who you have sex with and what kinds of sex you have.
+There are additional recommendations that take into account other factors, like you who you have sex with and what kinds of sex you have.
 This is why a health care provider will ask a lot of questions about your sexual history, like the gender of your partners and whether you’re having oral, vaginal, or anal sex.
 They’re not just being nosy.
 These answers help them decide what tests might be right for you.
+(Most online home test providers will also ask you a series of questions so they can help you determine which tests to get.)

 There are some basic pieces of advice that we can all follow about when to get tested: